girobusan/latid/docs/en/settings_toml.md

 title: Settings file
 ---

+Earlier versions of Latid used JSON formatted config.
+Now we're using TOML
+because:

+- It is much simpler to write and maintain.
+- It's possible to use comments.

+If you have old config in JSON and don't want to change it's format immediately, you may keep it — it's still used as fallback (but consider updating).
+But please, do not have both `settings.toml` and `settings.json` in same `_config` directory.
+It will lead to unpredictable malfunctions.

-Latid cofiguration is kept in the file `_config/settings.toml` in TOML format.
-This is a commented Latid config file.
+This is a commented Latid config file (`_config/settings.toml`).

     [site]